-As summer approaches, it is time to start scheduling fall middle and high school pre-participation sports physical examinations.
-This article explains the reasoning around the sports physical, how to prepare, and what to expect.
-Providers are also screening for additional risks with those who have had Covid-19.
+Summer is the time to start scheduling fall middle and high school pre-participation sports physical examinations.
+Read on to learn about why sports physicals are important, how to prepare, and what to expect.

 Why is a child’s sports physical important?

-A child’s sports physical goal is to ensure that participating in their athletic endeavors is safe.
+The goal of a child’s sports physical is to ensure that participating in their athletic endeavors is safe.
 Our goal as medical providers is to:

-The American Academy of Pediatrics (AAP) recommends that physicals occur at least 6 to 8 weeks before the athletic season so that further evaluation (e.g., EKG or cardiology or orthopedic consultation) can be completed before the season.
-Also, the AAP recommends that these visits be scheduled once a year before the child’s upcoming athletic season.
+The American Academy of Pediatrics (AAP) recommends that physicals occur at least 6-8 weeks before the athletic season so that further evaluation (e.g., EKG or cardiology or orthopedic consultation) can be completed before the season.
+They also recommend that sports physicals be scheduled once each year before the child’s upcoming athletic season.

 It is often possible to complete a sports physical during the annual wellness visit with your child’s primary care provider.
 Although the evaluation content covered during the wellness exam and a sports physical is not typically the same, many providers will complete all of the content in the same visit.
 Just ask your nurse and/or physician.
 Completing both exams may take extra time.
 Be aware that your provider might ask you to schedule a follow-up visit to cover specific concerns that they cannot address during a combined wellness/sports physical evaluation.